zura-japoshvili/zura-japoshvili/README.md

 ### Hi there, I'm Zura Japoshvili Web Developer 👋

 - 🔭 I am a novice web developer
-- 🌱 I’m currently learning: PHP
+- 🌱 I’m currently learning: Angular
-- :mortar_board: What I will learn in the future is: Laravel
+- :mortar_board: What I will learn in the future is: ...
 - :e-mail: You can contact me: japoshvili777@gmail.com